calvinlua/weather-app-react/README.md

 # Weather App

-To start the project in development mode:
+To start the project :

 - create an .env file with VITE_APP_KEY at root path and insert your OpenWeather API Key

 ```js
 VITE_APP_KEY = "{YOUR_API_KEY}";
 ```

+Run the project in development mode:

 ```js